Skip to main content

 While this too is a public or anonymous route — by which we mean that no authentication headers are required — the cluster heartbeat payload will be cryptographically signed and verified on each end.

-This is done by including a checksum that holds a sha-256 hash of the combination of the payload data, the Morio Root Token, and the password of the internal secret key.
+This is done by including a checksum that holds a SHA-256 hash of the combination of the payload data, the Morio Root Token, and the password of the internal secret key.

 The checksum will be verified on both ends, thus guarding this endpoint against abuse.